simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Fix default for entity attributes NameFormat in XML metadata to be 'URI'.
 * Fix error message when invoking SSO endpoint without the required parameters.
 * Security header regression
+* Fixed a regression that made it impossible to configure metadata-signing on individual hosted IdP's (#1792)

 ## Version 2.0.5